John Terrill

 Brian grew up in New Jersey and earned a degree in communications from Messiah College (now Messiah University).
 He and his wife Kirstan are the proud parents of their daughter Davis, son Webb, and M.J. the Aussiedoodle.
 In his free time, Brian enjoys playing pickleball, discovering new restaurants, and perfecting his favorite Shakshuka recipe.

-Anthony Bolos
+Tony Bolos

 As Director of Learning and Formation at the Stephen & Laurel Brown Foundation, Tony is currently leading the Academy Initiative for the Foundation.
 The Academy Initiative is a new initiative of the Foundation that will focus on courses and academic programs related to the study of Christianity.
 He is also the project lead for a recently awarded grant from the Templeton Foundation: Higher Pursuits 2.0: Enlarging the Impact of the Christian Study Center Movement.